 Once you’ve selected the trade show you want to visit, the next thing you need is to anticipate your time in the trade show and prepare accordingly.
 We listed here some general necessities to cover your trade show bases and make sure you don’t forget anything.

-• Badge
+Badge

 Badges are important because they allow you to enter the trade show and should be at the top of your list.
-We advise you to get your badge in advance or apply for it online to avoid wasting precious time you should be using to visit the trade show.
+We advise you to get your badge in advance or apply for it online to avoid wasting the precious time you should be using to visit the trade show.

-• Bag
+Bag

 Since it’s a trade show, you will get a lot of catalogues and samples during your visit.
 It’s very important to keep everything.
-Our team keep a trade show bag and trade show trolley bag.
-Then, depending on how many catalogues we expect to take, we choose what bag to take.
+Our team keep a trade show bag and a trade show trolley bag.
+Then, depending on how many catalogues we expect to take, we choose which bag to take.

 We suggest you use a small trolley bag.
 If you don’t have any bags to carry with you, you can look around and try to find a booth giving away shopping bags.
 There is always one, based on our regular visits.

 Another option is to get one directly from the duty-free shops at the airport.
-Through our numerous visits, we guarantee whiskey brands are always offering bags as gift with purchase
+Through our numerous visits, we guarantee whiskey brands are always offering bags as gift with purchase.

-• Camera
+Camera

 If you need to do so, remember to hold your camera/phone horizontally.
-This way your video will match the 16/9 (wide screen) standard.
+This way, your video will match the 16/9 (wide screen) standard.
 Check out videos of trade shows we’ve visited in the past in our ODM Group account.

-• Notebook with Pen:
+Notebook with Pen:

 A notebook will be very useful to write down booth numbers and some comments about the pictures you’ve taken.
 You can also staple some business cards on it.

-• Name cards
+Name cards

 3. Get a full picture of the trade show floor.